Designing high-end homes for Sydney’s multigenerational living boom

 While we can’t help with personal boundaries when your mother-in-law moves in… we can help with creating clear and defined physical boundaries that provide privacy for everyone living in your home.

-“If you don’t have privacy then no-one in the home will feel comfortable,” says John.
+“If you don’t have privacy then no one in the home will feel comfortable,” says John Hooghuis, Playoust Churcher Design Director.

-Like with the Pymble renovation.
-The owners wanted visual privacy but it wasn’t as important to them to have access to separate outdoor spaces.
-We positioned the granny flat near the pool, facing away from the back part of the house to give the privacy the family needed.
+Like with the Pymble renovation: the owners wanted visual privacy but it wasn’t as important to them to have access to separate outdoor spaces.
+We positioned the in-law accommodation near the pool, facing away from the back part of the house to give the privacy the family needed.

 Possibilities and solutions